krystiansulinski/Arduino/README.md

 run from the commnad line: pip install pyserial

 wx
-pip install wx
+run from the commnad line: pip install wx

 matplotlib
-pip install matplotlib
+run from the commnad line: pip install matplotlib

 numpy
-pip install numpy
+run from the commnad line: pip install numpy

 pylab
-pip install pylab
+run from the commnad line: pip install pylab

 Don't you have pip?
 Follow https://pip.pypa.io/en/latest/installing/

-Run from the command line:
+To run this program run from the command line:
 python DrawPlots.py